-Parts Inventory System: Complete the creation of a physical system for parts inventory by creating numeric bins and locations that will be integrated with our existing fleet maintenance software.
-This project supports the district's strategic goals to maintain adequate infrastructure and to identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value.
+- Parts Inventory System: Completed the creation of a physical system for parts inventory by creating numeric bins and locations that will be integrated with our existing fleet maintenance software at the new facility.
+This project will continue into 2025 and supports the district's strategic goals to maintain adequate infrastructure and to identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value.
+In addition, this project will address the CFAI accreditation criterion 6D Apparatus Maintenance (performance indicator 6D.2 apparatus maintenance and repair facility) (CFAI, 2021). - Fleet Facility set up: Began to complete the setting up of the districts fleet maintenance facility located in the new station 53 on race road.
+Also begin to explore expansion opportunities for the fleet division including contract work to generate revenue for adding staffing.
+This project will also continue into 2025 as new equipment is received.
+It also supports the district's strategic goals to maintain adequate infrastructure and to identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value.
 In addition, this project will address the CFAI accreditation criterion 6D Apparatus Maintenance (performance indicator 6D.2 apparatus maintenance and repair facility) (CFAI, 2021).